Forms and information for Members

 Byrdis W. Danfelser Piano Scholarship

-This fund was established in memory of Mrs. Danfelser, who founded PMTNM in 1950.
+This fund was established in memory of Mrs. Danfelser, who founded the Professional Music Teachers of New Mexico (PMTNM) in 1950.
 She was the first president and a Life Member, and did much to promote music teaching as a profession in New Mexico.
 The scholarship is available for piano students, grade school through high school, whose primary piano teacher is a member of PMTNM, Inc. at the time of the application.

 Janet Spangenberg Weed Memorial Scholarship

 Janet Spangenberg Weed was a long-time member whose children established this scholarship in her memory.
 The fund is supported by annual contributions, primarily from the Weed children.
-The scholarship is available for music students (piano, voice, and other instruments) in grade school through high school, whose primary music teacher is a member of PMTNM at the time of application.
+The scholarship is available for music students (piano, voice, and other instruments) in grade school through high school, whose primary music teacher is a member of the Professional Music Teachers of New Mexico (PMTNM) at the time of application.

 Contributions to both scholarship funds are tax deductible.
 For contribution details, please see the Handbook section or use our Contact Form.